Dollaride - a mobility company for communities underserved by public transit.

 However, we’ll eventually need to raise venture capital and grant funding to scale operations across multiple cities.

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?

 Su Sanni, 3x founder - 8+ yrs experience with bus dev, marketing, sales & fundraising.

-Chris Coles, CTO, Computer Science (Columbia University) - 5+ yrs software engineering at venture-backed startups (Loverly, Simplifeye).
+Chris Coles, CTO, Computer Science - 5+ yrs software engineering at venture-backed startups (Loverly, Simplifeye).

 Ai Kurobe, UI/UX - 10+ yrs designing mobile/web products for brands (Infor, Deloitte).

 Prof Eric Goldwyn, Ph.D.
-(NYU) - expert on decentralized transit networks in urban cities.
+(NYU) - data science, expertise in decentralized transit networks in urban cities.

-With growth, will hire data scientists, more engineers. operations & logistics managers.
+With growth, we'll hire community managers, more engineers, and operations & logistics managers.